uncmatteth/BeTheChad/DEPLOYMENT_CHECKLIST.md

 - [ ] Configure regular backups
 - [ ] Create admin user management tools
 - [ ] Plan for gradual re-enabling of features
 - [ ] Document any issues encountered for future reference

+## Deployment Troubleshooting

+If deployment fails:
+1. Check Render logs for specific error messages
+2. Verify all required route files exist in app/routes directory
+3. Ensure models have all attributes referenced in controllers
+4. Check for missing Python modules in requirements_deployment.txt
+5. Verify database connection string is correctly formatted
+6. Clear build cache on Render if necessary